 Bad stuff.
 The only natural predator of the Crown of Thorns Starfish is the huge

-Triton Conch and unfortunately, despite being listed as Endangered, the Triton shells are
+Trumpet Triton and unfortunately, despite being listed as Endangered, the Triton shells are

 still collected to be sold in shell shops and markets throughout the world, leaving people